filippodelministro/Chat-Service/README.md

 # Reti_Project
 ###### Network's Course Project for _University of Pisa_
-The project's goal is to create a working network chat service in which users can send/receive messages and share files using chat.
+The project's aim is to create a working network chat service in which users can send/receive messages and share files using chat.
-Users cn

-Users can ask the server to open a new chat with a specific user,
+Users can ask for a new chat to server which manage all the online users, linking them for the first time; once linked, devices can chat and share file with other users.
+They can also join a new groupchat if they `chat` with a user who already has started a chat.

 ---

 #### DEVICE